-- Sea salt: although just a pinch, the salt helps to intensify that vanilla bean flavour of this dessert!
+- Sea salt: although just a pinch, the salt helps to intensify that vanilla bean flavor of this dessert!

 - Strawberries: preferably fresh if they're in season, if not, you can go for frozen strawberries.
-The flavour of the coulis will depend on the quality of strawberries you use.
+The flavOr of the coulis will depend on the quality of strawberries you use.

 - Caster sugar: you can also use pure maple syrup to sweeten the coulis if you'd prefer.

 - Lime juice: a lot of coulis recipes will call for lemon juice, I personally love the combination of strawberries and lime!